Sharon-B/Inside-Out/TESTING.md

 * Displays an order summary, with the items to be purchased, their quantity and subtotal for each item.
 * Displays the order total, delivery and grand total.
 * Displays a form for the user to enter their details, delivery info and payment details.
+* Logged in users have the option to save their payment details to their profile, once this box is checked their payment details are saved to their profile and the form will be prepopulated the next time they make a purchase.
+* Users who are not logged in are advised to register and or login in order to save their details.
+* The amount to be charged to the card is displayed under the checkout button.

 ### Update Cart/ Checkout Buttons: